• Skip to primary navigation

 How do I light a fire with wet wood?

 Light the kindling at the bottom of the teepee using a match, lighter, or any ignitor you have.
-Once lit, you’ll need to continually add more kindling to the fire as it burns, using smaller sticks and twigs at first, then larger pieces when required to keep your fire going.
+Once lit, you’ll need to continually add more kindling to the fire as it burns, using smaller sticks and twigs at first and larger pieces when necessary to keep the fire going.

 How do I maintain a fire started with wet wood?